min-tee/minrblog/content/authors/admin/_index.md

 superuser: true
 ---

 My name is Min R Tamang.
-I am a quality engineer at Kite Hill where responsibility includes developing and deploying statistical process controlto documentation and data analysis.
+I am a quality engineer at Kite Hill.
+Professionally my responsibilities included developing and deploying statistical process control to documentation and data analysis.

 I hold a Master's degree in Statistics with concentration in Data Science from Cal State Bay.
 I also earned bachelor's degree in Biological Science and Associate degree in Natural Science from Southeast Missouri State University and Quincy College respectively.
-Additionally, I completed Bachelor's degree from TU, Kathmandu.
+Additionally, I completed Bachelor's degree from Tribhuvan University, Kathmandu.

 I was born in Nepal.
 Currently I live in Bay Area, California.

-I love playing with data.
+This is a data science blog built with R package [blogdown](https://cran.r-project.org/web/packages/blogdown/index.html), [Hugo](https://gohugo.io/),[GitHub](https://github.com/knitdata/minrblog), and deoployed through [Netlify](https://www.netlify.com/).
+If you like my posts or have a feedback, please leave a comment.